-When it comes to painting projects, you might be wondering which is better: a paint sprayer or a roller?
+When it comes to painting projects, you might be wondering which is better: roll or spray paint?
 To help you pick the right tool for the job, let’s review the advantages and disadvantages of each.

 If you’re looking for fast paint coverage for cabinets, walls, furniture, and ceilings, nothing beats a paint sprayer.
 They can do in minutes what it takes hours for a roller to do.
 They’re also less labor-intensive than rollers and provide better coverage.